Digitizing the Data Center

 Addressing the needs of a risk-averse industry

-The security threats to data centers are numerous and can be either physical or through cyber measures.
+The threats to data center security are numerous and can be either physical or through cyber measures.
 Not surprisingly, therefore, the data center industry is not only one of the most technologically advanced but also one of the most risk-averse.
 By adopting partnerships with security companies that have a real understanding of BIM and the contribution it can make to a more streamlined and holistic approach to effective security, data center owners and operators can bring facility blueprints to life, with measurable operational and cost efficiencies.

 Disclaimer: By using the Blog section of this website (“Blog”), you agree to the terms of this Disclaimer, including but not limited to the terms of use and our privacy policy.
 The information provided on this Blog is for information purposes only.
 Such information is not intended to provide advice on your specific security needs nor to provide legal advice.
 If you would like to speak to a Security representative about your specific security needs, please contact us.